n8willis/opentype-shaping-documents/opentype-shaping-devanagari.md

 #### 3.12: cjct ####

 The `cjct` feature replaces sequences of adjacent consonants with conjunct ligatures.
-These sequences must match "_consonant_,Halant,_consonant_".
+These sequences must match "_Consonant_,Halant,_Consonant_".

-A sequence matching "_consonant_,Halant,ZWJ,_consonant_" or "_consonant_,Halant,ZWNJ,_consonant_" must not be tagged to form a conjunct.
+A sequence matching "_Consonant_,Halant,ZWJ,_Consonant_" or "_Consonant_,Halant,ZWNJ,_Consonant_" must not be tagged to form a conjunct.

 The font's GSUB rules might be implemented so that `cjct` substitutions apply to half-form consonants; therefore, this feature